The early 80's saw the "first wave" of investment in consumer-oriented interactive online digital services, known at the time as "Videotex".

 At this early stage I was one of the few people who designed the "look and feel" of interactive systems.
 And I'd had just earned a Masters Degree from the Interactive Telecommunications Program at NYU.

-I established The Communication Studio Inc (TCS) - one of the first Interactive design service bureaus in the nation.
+This was when I established The Communication Studio Inc (TCS) - one of the first Interactive design service bureaus in the nation.

 During the the next few years we did a lot of work with technology and communication firms, as well as some of the earliest online publishers, advertisers, and transactional services players.